 When you’re done setting up the currency list, now it’s time to show it where you want:

-- Widget: insert the currency switcher widget to header, footer, sidebar, WooCommerce pages, etc.
+- Widget: insert the currency switcher widget into the header, footer, sidebar, WooCommerce pages, etc.

-- Shortcode: display currency dropdown list in any page/post
+- Shortcode: display currency dropdown list on any page/post

-4. How to show currency switcher on Header and Footer menu
+4. How to show the multi-currency switcher on the Header and Footer menu

 It’s easy to display a custom currency switcher on your menus including Header, Footer, Handheld (mobile optimized menu), or any other menus as long as your current theme supports them.